Random top emcees of all-time lists pop up all the time on Twitter.

 The line defines Pun’s craftsmanship, storytelling technique and penchant for silliness.
 Pun wasn’t just rapping for the sake of rapping, he was vividly detailing a crime saga punctuated with a small amount of dark humor.

-As aggressive as Pun could be, the combination of Zach’s intense delivery and multi-layered subject matter make him a more fierce presence on the mic.
-Check the references he drops with attitude on his collab track with KRS ONE and Last Emperor, “CIA (Criminals in Action)”
+As aggressive as Pun could be, the combination of Zack’s intense delivery and multi-layered subject matter make him a more fierce presence on the mic.
+Check the references he drops with attitude on his collab track with KRS ONE and Last Emperor, “CIA (Criminals in Action).”

 “I bring the sun at Red Dawn upon the thoughts of Frantz Fanon/so stand at attention, devil dirge/You’ll never survive choosin’ sides against the wretched of the Earth/… We got you clocked pushing rocks and it fail/We got brothers troopin’ subways like the Ho Chi Minh trail…”